tvh0021/aweSOM/docs/source/testing.rst

     pytest tests/[module]_test.py::test_[function]

 If there is no GPU, or if the GPU is not CUDA-compatible, the `sce_test.py` module will fail partially.
-This is expected behavior, and SCE analysis should still fall back on the GPU.
+This is expected behavior, and SCE computation should still fall back to the CPU.

 Performance tests
 -----------------